 He’s currently featured in AT&T’s AUDIENCE Network series Condor, and Ryan Murphy’s soon to be released Netflix series The Politician with Gwyneth Paltrow and Jessica Lange.

 In addition to directing over 20 hours of network and cable episodic television, Bob has created and directed pilots for NBC, FOX, IFC, and AMC; written a best-selling series of children’s books called McGrowl for Scholastic and a book about the making of Close Encounters of the Third Kind titled Spielberg, Truffaut, and Me.

-A Chicago native, Bob’s roots are in the entertainment world: his family built picture palaces in the Midwest.
+A Chicago native, Bob’s roots are in the entertainment world: his family built movie palaces in the Midwest.
 His uncle was long-time President and Chairman of the Board of Paramount Pictures, and his grandfather headed production at MGM for many years during the golden age of movie musicals.
 His years of acting and producing have made him the best talent director ever.
 Bob Balaban is truly a renaissance man and a pleasure to work with!